projectcalico/calico/getting-started/kubernetes/self-managed-onprem/self-managed-onprem.md

    ```
  {% include content/pod-cidr-sed.md yaml="calico-etcd" %}

-1. In the `ConfigMap named`, `calico-config`, set the value of etcd_endpoints to the IP address and port of your etcd server.
+1. In the `ConfigMap` named, `calico-config`, set the value of etcd_endpoints to the IP address and port of your etcd server.

    > **Tip**: You can specify more than one using commas as delimiters.
    {: .alert .alert-info}